-The CY8C53 family also offers a SAR ADC.
-Featuring 12-bit conversions at up to 700 k samples per second, it also offers low nonlinearity and offset errors.
-It is well suited for a variety of higher speed analog applications.
+The CY8C55 family also offers up to two SAR ADCs.
+Featuring 12-bit conversions at up to 700 k samples per second, they also offer low nonlinearity and offset errors.
+They are well-suited for a variety of higher speed analog applications.